Tor Network

 Guard Node (Entry)

 The first relay knows your IP address but cannot see what you're accessing or your final destination.
-Guard nodes are chosen from a stable set of relays to prevent certain attacks.
+As CosmicNet documents, guard nodes are chosen from a stable set of relays to prevent certain attacks.

 2